wth-mvp-s/LT/git/git-quiz.md

 - [x] Rebasing
 - [ ] Reflogging

 #### Q14.
-If you cloned an existing git repository, what would happen?
+If you cloned an existing git repository, what would happen? ok

 - [ ] A new copy would overwrite the central repository
 - [x] A copy of the repository would be created on your local machine